Adarsh-kumar/Summer_Internship_2017/README.md

-# Summer_Internship_2017 Machine learning based model to predict ligand binding afinity
+# Summer_Internship_2017 Machine learning based model to predict ligand binding affinity
 It is the Repository of the project during my sophomore year summer internship.
 Overview...docx headlines the project idea and Source of data collection.
 Data curation and Feature extraction is expained in Pre.docx.Different Factor analysis models and algorithmic details are explained in Dimensionality reduction docx.

-# Project overview
+# Project Topic
+Statistical model to predict the binding affinity of a ligand towards a receptor(protein sequence).

 # Data collection
 A data set comprising the bioactivity data of compounds tested against the nuclear receptor protein family was compiled from the ChEMBL database, release number 23 (updated May 2017).
 Particularly, this encompassed the compilation of a total of 23 member proteins belonging to the nuclear receptor protein family.

 Ligand binding and steroid binding domain sequences of each protein are retrieved from Uniprot web server release 2017_07.
 The binding site can be confirmed by structure visualization in Pymol.

 # Fingerprint/Descriptor generation for ligand and receptor